Logo Development Hurdles

 Elements of brand logo design.
 The brand Logo

-There are a number of cool-looking three-dimensional logos in the marketing landscape now.
-It’s a trend worth noticing because, in this highly competitive selling environment, companies of all sizes are constantly reaching for a visual advantage and often see three dimensions as representing that advantage over the traditional two-dimensional logo.
-The question to ask, however, is whether the perceived benefit is worth the cost – or whether there is a benefit at all.
+A brand logo is often overcomplicated.
+And, there are a number of cool-looking three-dimensional brand logos in the marketing landscape now.
+It’s a trend worth noticing.
+Because, in this highly competitive selling environment, companies of all sizes are constantly reaching for a visual advantage.
+And, often see three dimensions as representing that advantage over the traditional two-dimensional logo.
+The question to ask is whether the perceived benefit is worth the cost?
+Or, whether there is a benefit at all.

 The purpose of a brand logo is as a symbol for the brand strategy.

 When done properly and most effectively, a brand logo is a symbol or distillation of the brand strategy.
-Its purpose is to convey the strategy in the most immediate and direct way possible.
+That is because its purpose is to convey the strategy.
+And, to do so in the most immediate and direct way possible.
 In order to do this, there must be an idea – a concept – not a mere decoration.
-And its design must be simple in order for it to have meaningful resonance for audiences who usually see it in a blink.
+And its design must be simple in order for it to have meaningful resonance for audiences.
+Because those who usually see it do so in a blink.

 Simplicity is key to communicating the concept.

 Simplicity is key because complexity means interference between the viewer and the concept.
-The primary goal of the brand logo is to create focus for the concept that can only be achieved when there is a single point of action.
-If target audiences are distracted and allowed to wander, they lose focus, lose the concept and forget it altogether.
+The primary goal of the brand logo is to create focus for the concept.
+And, that can only be achieved when there is a single point of action.
+If target audiences are distracted and allowed to wander, they lose focus.
+As a result they lose the concept and forget it altogether.
 (See some of Stealing Share’s logo design work here)

 Dimensions add complexity.

-In contrast to 2-dimensional logos, a brand logo with several dimensions adds immediate complexity – and the third dimension adds another layer.
-Unless the design considers the potential for this complexity, the viewer is forced to work harder in order to get the concept.
-Instead of immediately seeing the single action point (and concept), the viewer has to digest more information – and the single action point may be diminished.
+In contrast to 2-dimensional logos, a brand logo with several dimensions adds immediate complexity.
+And, the third dimension adds another layer.
+Unless the design considers the potential for this complexity, the viewer is forced to work harder.
+MUCH harder in order to get the concept.
+Instead of immediately seeing the single action point (and concept), the viewer has to digest more information.
+And, the single action point may be diminished.

 Dimensions add cost.